lborg019/alain.xyz/portfolio/blog/from-cpp-js-to-rust/index.md

 }
 ```

+And you can run programs like a CLI similar to `npm` via cargo.

 ## Compiling

 We live in a world where compiling to multiple platforms is *extremely important*.
 Rust supports Windows, Mac, Linux, iOS, Android, and Web, this section is designed to clear up how to compile to each of these platforms.